This Item is a closeout and is no longer available for purchase.

 The AGV AX-8 DS EVO Helmet has taken one of the most high-end and lightweight dualsport helmets on the market (AX-8 DS) and has made some significant upgrades.
 Additional technical features like the visor and visor mechanism, a chin air vent that can be opened, and an open-able supplementary ventilation on the top of the AGV AX-8 EVO guarantee all the performance and comfort of a road model.

-The AX-DS EVO features new internal padding with increased thickness for improved comfort and greater stability.
-A new shape for the outer shell in the chin area combined with a wider and softer base edge compared to the previous model, reduces interference with any back protector used and decreases risks of impact traumas, thanks to its "shock-absorber" function.
+The AX-DS EVO features internal padding with increased thickness for improved comfort and greater stability.
+The shape for the outer shell in the chin area combined with a wider and softer base edge compared to the previous model reduces interference with any back protector used and decreases risks of impact traumas, thanks to its "shock-absorber" function.

 Have a functionality, fit, or otherwise product-specific question about the AGV AX-8 DS EVO Helmet?
 Ask it here!
 If you have a customer service or shipping question, please direct it to our Customer Service department.